- Visiting Lecturer in Environmental Studies

-- BA in anthropology, The Ohio State University
+- BA, anthropology, Ohio State University

-- MA in social ecology, Goddard College
+- MA, social ecology, Goddard College

-- Certifications in permaculture design and Instruction
+- Certifications in Permaculture Design and Instruction Permaculture Institute

 While serving on the board of directors for a regional Permaculture organization, Melzer has helped host three Permaculture Design Certification Courses, remediated vacant urban lots, and created native plant gardens.
 He has taught Sustainability and Biomimicry for over 10 years for Baldwin Wallace University.
-He has also published papers in sustainability and written articles for various publications.
+He has published papers in sustainability and written articles for various publications.